rocky-linux/documentation/docs/guides/cloud/migration-to-new-azure-images.md

 !!! info "Old Publishing Account Images Deprecated April 2024"

     A Microsoft publishing account is an Azure marketplace account that allows developers to publish their offers to Microsoft AppSource or Azure Marketplace.
-    The RESF provides Rocky Linux Virtual Machine images under 2 separate publishing accounts in Azure; a legacy account identfied by `erockyenterprisesoftwarefoundationinc1653071250513` and a newer official account called `resf`.
+    The RESF provides Rocky Linux Virtual Machine images under 2 separate publishing accounts in Azure; a legacy account identified as `erockyenterprisesoftwarefoundationinc1653071250513` and a newer official account called `resf`.
-    The images published under the legacy publishing account (`erockyenterprisesoftwarefoundationinc1653071250513`) were marked for deprecation on April 23, 2024 with a 180-day (6 month) window until the images can no longer be used.
+    The images published under the legacy publishing account (`erockyenterprisesoftwarefoundationinc1653071250513`) were marked for deprecation on April 23, 2024, with a 180-day (6 months) window until they can no longer be used.

-    To continue using Rocky Linux on Azure, you must either migrate to the new publishing account (`resf`) or to the new Community Galleries images by following this guide.
+    To continue using Rocky Linux on Azure, you must follow this guide to migrate to the new publishing account (`resf`) or to the new Community Galleries images.

 # Migration Guide: Transitioning to new Rocky Linux images on Azure

-This guide provides detailed steps on how to migrate your Azure virtual machines (VMs) from the deprecated Rocky Linux images to the new images under the `resf` publisher account, or to use the Community Galleries.
+This guide provides detailed steps for migrating your Azure virtual machines (VMs) from the deprecated Rocky Linux images to the new images under the `resf` publisher account or using the Community Galleries.
 Following this guide will ensure a smooth transition with minimal disruption.

 ## Before you start

 - Ensure you have a current backup of your VM.
 While the migration process should not affect your data, having a backup is a best practice for any system changes.
-- Verify that you have the necessary permissions to create new VMs and manage existing ones in your Azure account.
+- Verify you have the necessary permissions to create new VMs and manage existing ones in your Azure account.

 ## Step 1: Locate your existing VMs